 Continuing the budget theme here (and a great Dominica travel tip for you!!) you can visit most of Dominica’s natural wonders for just $12 USD (33 ECD / £9.50).
 The special tourist site pass gives you entry to Trafalgar Falls, Cabrits National Park, Emerald Pool, Middleham Falls, Soufriere Sulphur Springs, Boiling Lake and Morne Trois Pitons Trail just to name a few!

 Dominica has never been associated with luxury holidays.
 Most people visit because they love the great outdoors.
 They want to go hiking, diving and explore the abundant nature of the island.
 Those travellers aren’t usually in need of a personal butler or swim up bar, and are happy in a more rustic hotel.

-All that is about to change with the opening of Cabrits Resort & Spa Kempinski Dominica, just north of Portsmouth (opening late 2019).
+All that has now changed with the opening of Cabrits Resort & Spa Kempinski Dominica, just north of Portsmouth (which opened in 2019).
 I passed it one day, and saw the vast resort being constructed.
 It’s in a beautiful location, close to Cabrits National Park, in its own sheltered bay.
-Rumour has it, the presidential suite will be around $15,000 a night – no doubt attracting a luxurious style of traveller to the island.
+Rumour has it, the presidential suite is around $15,000 a night – no doubt attracting a luxurious style of traveller to the island.

 Don’t believe what you read – Hurricane Maria hasn’t destroyed this beautiful island